Amboy and the Amboy Crater

-Southeast of town lies Amboy Crater, a 246-foot basalt cinder cones.
-The result of several explosive eruptions, it is accessible by two main trails -- one easy and one difficult -- and offers a unique perspective not only of itself, but also of the Mojave National Preserve and beyond.
+Southeast of town lies Amboy Crater, a 246-foot basalt cinder cone.
+The result of several explosive eruptions, it's accessible by two main trails -- one easy and one difficult -- and offers a perspective not only of itself, but also of the Mojave National Preserve and beyond.

 To get there from the Coachella Valley, take Highway 62 to Twentynine Palms, turn left on Adobe Road, then right on Amboy Road.
 As you near Amboy, about 45 miles from Twentynine Palms, you'll cross Bristol Lake, a dry lake mined for the calcium chloride used to de-ice roadways in colder climes.

 Across this prehistoric sea, you'll get your first glimpse of the crater cone.
 It rises above a labyrinthine lava field, a striking anomaly of black rock in the earth-toned desert.
-From the road, you can see where the flow of its lava stopped at the lake's edge, halted by once-cool cano.
+From the road, you can see where the flow of its lava stopped at the lake's edge.

-The recommended trail, according to Leslie Smith, the Bureau of Land Management's outdoor recreation coordinator, heads around the cone's western half, leading into the "breach."
+The recommended trail, according to the Bureau of Land Management, heads around the cone's western half, leading into the "breach."
 While it is not visible from the road, the breach, where lava burst through the newly formed fragile cone, allows easy access, via a gentle sloping path, into the cone's center.

-A scar clearly visible from the parking area on the cone's northern face is not a trail, Smith warns.
+A scar clearly visible from the parking area on the cone's northern face is not a trail.
 This treacherous path, which begins as a fairly defined trail, disappears on the steep face and leaves climbers scrambling on slippery slag.

 Once inside, you can cross the center and climb to the top.
 Here, you will get a good picture of how this crater, which is 1,508 feet in diameter, was born.